-Do you want to work for a specific company but noticed they don't have any vacancies that you are interested on their career page?
-Well, one way to approach a company is with a letter of interest, also known as a cold Cover Letter, expressing your interest in working for them, and below, we will show you just how it’s done.
-In all of these situations, there are some basic things to consider when writing your Cover Letter, for example:
+Do you aspire to work for a specific company but have noticed a lack of appealing vacancies on their career page?
+One effective approach is a letter of interest, also known as a cold cover letter, which expresses your desire to work for them.
+Below, we demonstrate how to do this effectively.
+In all of these situations, there are fundamental considerations when composing your letter, such as:

 What types of information should a good motivation letter contain?

-Whatever your situation, it's helpful to know that the motivation letter and the application letter both serve the same purpose; to land an interview.
-Below you will find the main differences between an application letter and a motivation letter.
+Whatever your situation, it's helpful to know that the motivation and application letters both serve the same purpose: to land an interview.
+Below are the main differences between an application letter and a motivation letter.

 A motivation letter should explain why you think you are the right person for the job or want to work at the company.
 In a motivation letter, you're trying to convince the reader why they should hire you.

 An example of where it would be more appropriate to write an application letter is when you're looking for an internship or work placement.
-The reason being is that you’d want to gain work experience, boost your CV, or earn academic credit.
+You’d want to gain work experience, boost your CV, or earn academic credit.
 So it's essential that your cover note convincingly emphasises your skills and conveys that you wish to develop them further.

 The main difference is the intention behind writing it.
 A motivation letter emphasises why you're applying for the job, whereas an application letter explains what you have to offer.
 A motivation letter is often an application letter, but an application letter isn't necessarily a motivation letter, so people often write something that combines elements of both.
 This strategy is a great choice, too, because it allows you to give your letter more substance.

 There is no one-size-fits-all formula for writing a motivation letter.
-However, a good motivation letter should be unique and personal to stand out from the crowd.
+However, a good motivation letter should be unique and personal to stand out.
 Experts at CVMaker advise writing an individual letter for each job application and tailoring it to the company and type of jobs you are targeting.
 When creating your letter, consider the following tips:

 If you mention your achievements or results, try to support them with evidence and facts.
 Saying you have achieved good results without providing the details and context fails to demonstrate your true value.

-Avoid buzzwords if you aren't sure what they mean.
+Avoid buzzwords if you need clarification on what they mean.
 Use everyday language, but ensure it's professional, well-written, and grammatically correct.

-Don't mention your areas of weakness.
-It's good to be aware of these but don't draw attention to them.
+Refrain from mentioning your areas of weakness.
+It's good to be aware of these but refrain from drawing attention to them.

 Highlight your good qualities, but try not to appear smug.
 Draw attention to your skills in a modest way.